Castles of scotland

 "The day will come when the Mackenzies of Fairburn shall lose their entire possessions … Their castle shall become uninhabited, desolate, and forsaken, and a cow shall give birth to a calf in the uppermost chamber of Fairburn Tower.” - Brahan Seer.

-Brahan Seer, Coinneach Odhar, Black Kenneth, or Kenneth Mackenzie on his library card, is Scotland's version of Mother Shipton or Nostradamus.
+Brahan Seer, Coinneach Odhar, Black Kenneth, or simply Kenneth Mackenzie on his library card, is Scotland's version of Mother Shipton or Nostradamus.
 His actual existence is questioned, with some saying he is a folklore invention.
 However, I am not leaving a juicy quote like that on the table, especially when, against all odds, it came true.

 In 1851, the abandoned tower was being used by a farmer to store hay.
 A cow followed the trail up the stairs, got stuck, and birthed a calf up there.
 I mean, who saw that coming?